History of the Colombia national football team

 The history of the Colombia national football team dates back to 1924, with the founding of the Colombian Football Federation.
 The Colombia national football team has had five entries in the tournament World Cup from 1962 onwards.
 Colombia hosted the 2001 Copa América, in which they were champions.

 Early years

-Colombia played its first international match against Costa Rica in the Julio Torres Stadium, obtaining a 4–0 victory against the Central American team.
+Colombia played its first international match on 17 February 1926 against Costa Rica at the Julio Torres Stadium in Barranquilla, achieving a 4–1 victory with a team that competed under the name Selección Atlántico.

 In 1937, Colombia formed a national team for the Juegos del IV Centenario de Cali (Games of the IV Centenary of Cali).
 Colombia played four matches at the recently opened Estadio Olímpico Pascual Guerrero: